RNG: Flat Datacenter Networks at Scale: Conclusions

 \section{Conclusions}

-Expander topologies based on random graphs can be practically realized using the routing and cabling approaches we developed, and they can be designed for the desired level of performance and cost using the models we developed.
+Flat expander topologies based on quasi-random graphs can be practically realized using the routing and cabling approaches we developed.
+They can be designed for the desired level of performance and cost using the models we developed.

 \begin{appendix}